-When properly cared for, a cork floor can last for decades, even in high traffic areas.
+When properly cared for, a cork floor can last for decades, even in high-traffic areas.
 However, it will take some regular maintenance to keep the flooring looking new and beautiful.
 In addition to everyday cleaning, there are some important preventative measures you can take to protect your cork floor from specific hazards as well as some period maintenance items to ensure the floor has adequate general protection from damage and wear.

-The following precautions will only take a little bit of time to put in place.
-However, they have the potential to save you a tremendous amount of hassle and expense going forward.
+A few simple precautions take only a little bit of time but have the potential to save you a tremendous amount of hassle and expense going forward.

-Pet Nails: While cork is relatively resilient and will bounce back from most weights, it can be punctured.
-Unfortunately, pet nails, especially those on larger dogs, can cause scratches which will gouge and break the surface of the floor.
-Simply keeping your pets well groomed, and controlling the length of their nails can do a lot to help prevent blemishes in the material.
+- Pet nails: Pet nails, especially those on larger dogs, can scratch or even gouge the protective surface of the flooring.
+Simply keeping your pets well-groomed and controlling the length of their nails can do a lot to help prevent damage.

-High Heels: If you like to wear high heels in the house then make sure you maintain the padding on the tips.
-Remember the amount of pressure exerted by the pointed tip of an average woman's heel is equal to that of the entire foot of an elephant and can leave impressions in cork flooring.
+- High heels: If you wear high heels in the house, make sure you maintain the padding on the tips of the heels.
+The amount of pressure exerted by the pointed tip of an average woman's heel is equal to that of the entire foot of an elephant and can leave impressions in cork flooring.
 An even better solution is simply to take off high heels when you're indoors.

-Sealing: When solid cork is used in an interior space, it needs to be sealed in order to protect it from water penetration, and staining agents.
-The seal used is most often a UV-treated polyurethane mix that creates an invisible layer over the surface of the floor.
-However, over time this layer will slowly start to fade.
-That is why it will need to be reapplied to the flooring material periodically, every year or so, or whenever you start to notice it fading.
+Standard cork flooring should be sealed to protect it from water penetration and staining agents.
+The sealer used most often is a UV-resistant polyurethane mix that creates an invisible layer over the surface of the floor.
+Surface finishes wear off over time and must be reapplied, often every year or two, to maintain a protective seal over the flooring.

 Note that some cork flooring is prefinished at the factory with a tough protective sealer.
 If you have prefinished flooring, consult the flooring manufacturer for recommendations about sealing the floor after installation.